At a glance

 - Your eye hurts a lot

-- Your eye has changed visibly
+- Your eye has changed noticeably

 A lot of work-related eye injuries can be prevented by wearing safety glasses.
 At dangerous workplaces in Germany and similar countries, there are safety regulations to protect your eyes from hazards such as sanding, drilling, welding and exposure to acids.

-But it is just as important to protect your eyes when doing DIY or gardening.
+But it is just as important to protect your eyes at home when doing DIY or gardening.
 Safety glasses that completely cover the eyes are particularly recommended when doing work above your head with your head tilted back so you can look up, and when using a hammer and chisel or sanding something.
 If small particles and bits of metal break off they can hit the eye at a high speed and become deeply lodged.

-It’s important to take care while gardening too: Activities like re-potting plants with prickly leaves or thorns can also lead to corneal injuries.
+It’s important to take care while gardening too: Activities like re-potting plants with prickly leaves or thorns can lead to corneal injuries.